LYK-love/LYK-love.github.io/source/_posts/Cache-Memory.md

 ![Set Selection in Set Associative Caches](/Users/lyk/Library/Application Support/typora-user-images/image-20230220141655020.png)

-Set selection is identical to a direct-mapped cache, with the set index bits identi- fying the set.
+Set selection is identical to a direct-mapped cache, with <u>the set index bits identifying the set</u>.
 Figure 6.33 summarizes this principle.

 ### Line Matching and Word Selection